voicegain/platform/how-to/edge-on-cloud/universal-deployment-guide.md

 ## <a name="before"></a>Step 0: Before you Start
 **Request GPU Access from your Cloud Provider:**
-Many cloud providers, including AWS and GCP, require you to specifically request GPUs for your account.
-This process can take a few days to be processed so it's best to start this early.
+Many cloud providers, including AWS and GCP, require you to specifically request GPU quotas for your account.
+For new accounts, this process can take a few days to be processed so it's best to start this early.
 You may find more details on this process in our [Cloud Provider Specific Guides](#step1)

 **Kubectl:**
 During this process you will need to interact with the kubernetes cluster using the CLI tool: kubectl